polixir/RLAssistant/README.md

 from RLA import logger
 # Import TensorFlow for creating summary data to log
 import tensorflow as tf
-# Import the time step holder, holding a global instance that tracks the current time step
-from RLA import time_step_holder

 # Iterate for 1000 time steps (or any number of time steps/epochs)
 for i in range(1000):
     # Update the time step holder with the current time step (iteration/epoch/whatever you need) value.
     # You just need to set the value once when it is changed.
-    time_step_holder.set_time(i)
+    logger.set_time(i)

     # Set the scalar value to record
     value = 1

-    # Record the scalar value using the RLA logger, with "k" as the key and the global time step instance in time_step_holder as the step value.
+    # Record the scalar value using the RLA logger, with "k" as the key and the global time step object ``time_step_holder'' inner RLA as the step value, which is set when calling logger.set_time(i).
     # This allows you to track the value of the scalar over time (e.g. during training).
     logger.record_tabular("k", value)